What is a Canadian Certified Pedorthist?

 What are the job opportunities for newly trained Pedorthists?

-The employment prospects for new graduates are excellent!
-In the last five years, the pedorthic profession in Canada has grown by 50 per cent and it continues to grow.
-With an increased awareness of the benefits of custom foot orthotics and appropriate footwear, and an aging population that wants to remain active, the number of patients looking for a footcare specialist is on the rise.
+Pedorthics is a growing profession and the employment prospects for new graduates are excellent!
+With an increased awareness of the benefits of custom foot orthotics and appropriate footwear, and an aging population that wants to remain active, the demand for pedorthic care continues to rise.

 What is the starting salary for a newly trained Pedorthist?